aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 - Visible DOM elements are added or removed
 - Elements change position
-- Elements change size (changing in margin, padding, border thickness, width, height, etc.)
+- Elements change size (changing in the margin, padding, border thickness, width, height, etc.)
 - Contents change (text changes or image is replaced with one of a different size.)
 - Page renders initially
 - Browsers window is resized

-What you should notice is that **some changes may cause a reflow of the whole page**: for example, when a scroll bar appears.
+What you should notice is that **some changes may cause reflow of the whole page**: for example, when a scroll bar appears.

 #### 3.1 Queuing and Flushing Render Tree Changes